The Business of Humanity® Project

 Third Place ($2,000): Ryan Ferguson, Alexandra Fischer, Cassidy Negri, Michelle Slavik and Nicholas Yochum (SmartSnacks), Slippery Rock University

 Dr. Rabi Chatterjee, Associate Dean, Gulf Oil Foundation Professor of Business, Katz Graduate School of Business presenting the winners with their awards.
-(From Left to Right: First Place, Second Place, Third Place).
+(From Left to Right: First Place, Second Place; Below Center: Third Place).

 We would like to thank all of our finalists for their creative and thoughtful presentations!